 Why we hold and process personal information

-In carrying out our day to day activities we have relationships with our supporters, our staff, trustees, volunteers, and staff at the Trust’s hospitals and so we collect, store and process personal information on a day to day basis.
+In carrying out our day to day activities we have relationships with our supporters, our staff, trustees, volunteers, grant applicants, and staff at the Trust’s hospitals and so we collect, store and process personal information on a day to day basis.
 Our use of personal information allows us to meet legal requirements, make better decisions, communicate with all of our stakeholders and fundraise more efficiently.